Search

 Figure 3: 4K RW (IOPS)

 However, when S2D handles workloads across both mirror and parity tiers, performance drops to 2,517 IOPS due to the additional overhead of invalidating data in the parity tier.
-For a deeper dive into how reading and writing function in a Nested mirror-accelerated parity scenario, please refer to the detailed explanation provided here.
+For a deeper dive into how reading and writing function in a mirror-accelerated parity scenario, please refer to the detailed explanation provided here.

 Figure 4: 4K RW (Latency)